cree-py/pynite/docs/intro.md

 Welcome to PyNite™!
 PyNite is an asynchronous Python wrapper for the [Fortnite Tracker Network](https://fortnitetracker.com).
 The wrapper is currently in progress, meaning we are **currently** developing more wrapper classes, but for now, all the data from FTN should be accessible to you, albeit in a more difficult manner.

 ### Installation
-PyNite is available through `pip`, but not PyPI as of currently.
-We will publish this module to PyPI once it becomes more practical.
+PyNite is available through `pip`.
 #### To install:
 ```pip install pynite```